ibuildthecloud/gitbacked-controller/README.md

 ## Status

-This is totally hacked up and just proving and idea.
+This is totally hacked up and just proving an idea.
 There's most likely a lot of issues with this code.
 For one the RESTMapping logic is completely wrong as offline you have knowledge if a resource is namespaced or not.